Documentation Index

 For Python projects, the CLI automatically detects and uses virtual environments in .venv/ or venv/ directories.

-Remote Connection:
+Remote connection:

 - If not logged in, opens a browser for OAuth login.